This is a contingent position, working as needed

 7. Maintains the administrative functions of individual caseload, including scheduling patients for treatment, entering daily patient charges, and submitting timely documentation to appropriate parties.*

-10. Conducts formal and informal Physical Therapy educational programs for hospital staff, students and community.
-Delegates to students from accredited programs, licensed physical therapist assistants, and unlicensed personnel, supervising care provided.
+11. Conducts formal and informal Therapeutic Recreation educational programs for hospital staff, students and community.
+Delegates to students from accredited programs and unlicensed personnel, supervising care provided.

-2. Previous physical therapy work experience in a pediatric setting preferred or clinical affiliation in the area of pediatrics.
+2. One year experience as a Certified Therapeutic Recreation Specialist (CTRS) in physical dysfunction preferred or clinical affiliation in the area of pediatrics.

 3. Certification as a Therapeutic Specialist through the National Council for Therapeutic Recreation certification.

 4. CPR certification must be received no later than 60 days post hire or 60 days post expiration.

 MINIMUM PHYSICAL REQUIREMENTSStanding/Walking Constantly (67-100%)Independently Lifting/Carrying up to 15 pounds FrequentlyIndependently Lifting/Carrying up to 50 pounds Occasionally (0-33%)Finger Dexterity Constantly (67-100%)Kneeling FrequentlyBending/Stooping FrequentlyReaching FrequentlyTalking/Hearing/Seeing Constantly Pushing/Pulling Frequently The above list of duties is intended to describe the general nature and level of work performed by individuals assigned to this classification.
 It is not to be construed as an exhaustive list of duties performed by the individual so classified, nor is it intended to limit or modify the right of any supervisor to assign, direct, and control the work of employees under his/her supervision.